ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-6-3.md

-Chapter 5: Overcoming Obstacles to Mindful Sleep: Sustaining a regular mindful sleep practice
+Sustaining a regular mindful sleep practice
 =============================================================================================

 In this chapter, we will explore common obstacles that can interfere with a regular mindful sleep practice and provide strategies for overcoming them.